Imagine saving up to an estimated 70,000 tonnes of CO2 emissions per year* by changing the way we light up our streets.

 We are always looking at ways to take advantage of the latest technology to provide our customers with a better experience.
 That involves working towards delivering innovative, intelligent, and future-focused solutions for streetlighting.

 In November 2019, we commenced our smart streetlights trial in Melville.
-The 12-month trial is testing new technology that will provide communities with an enhanced streetlighting product that can automatically report its own faults for quicker repairs, be dimmed/brightened remotely and reduce CO2 emissions by up to 65% (compared to standard streetlights).
+The 12-month trial tested new technology that provides communities with an enhanced streetlighting product that can automatically report its own faults for quicker repairs, be dimmed/brightened remotely, and reduce CO2 emissions by up to 55%*.

 Smart streetlights are LED streetlights with smart PE cell capability.

-The trial will see 100 LED streetlights connected by a wireless radio frequency, which ‘talks’ to our network control centre.
+The trial involved 100 LED streetlights connected by a wireless radio frequency, which ‘talk’ to our network control centre.
 This means that if a streetlight is faulty or broken, the network control centre is automatically notified and has real-time information on exactly what and where the issue is.

-The technology in the streetlights uses very low-level radio frequency, exactly like our AMI smart metering technology.
+The technology in the streetlights uses very low-level radio frequency, exactly like our advanced meter smart metering technology.

 The new LED luminaires meet current Australian standards in relation to road category and safety requirements.